 What GTWG does

-The Geoscience Terminology Working Group develops, reviews, adopts, publishes and acts as steward for internationally accepted geoscience vocabularies.
+The Geoscience Terminology Working Group develops, reviews, adopts, publishes and acts as steward for internationally accepted geoscience vocabularies under the auspices of the Commission for the Application and Management of Geoscience Information (CGI).
 The GTWG manages these vocabularies and their associated documentation for use in geoscience information systems, in particular for the GeoSciML and EarthResourceML data transfer standards.
 The group assesses proposals for new geoscience vocabularies and change requests for existing CGI vocabularies.
 GTWG also liaises with other semantic interoperability groups to ensure cross-domain interoperability and promotes the use of vocabularies for enhanced dataset interoperability.

 The CGI has had two previous workgroups involved in vocabulary production.
 The Multi-lingual Thesaurus Working Group was formed in 2003 to continue work of the Multhes working group of the 1990s.
 The Concept Definition Task Group was formed by the CGI Interoperability Working Group in 2007 to develop concept vocabularies for populating GeoSciML interchange documents.
 Because of the overlapping interests the CGI council has determined that it will be more efficient and effective to merge the efforts.
 The Geoscience Terminology Working Group was established early in 2013 to undertake this combined role.